Thanksgiving Coffee Co. Cerulean Warbler Coffee.

 We received a new bag of this coffee from Thanksgiving Coffee, which they sent after seeing the review.
 It was clearly roasted with more care than the first bag.
 (I had a coffee expert look at the photos of the beans, and he agreed it was a problem with the roasting, including a too-fast and hot roast that causes beans to explode; the divots that I thought might be insect damage were in fact from a rapid roasting process.)
 The bean size and roast color were much more uniform.
 The smell was far more pleasant, as was the flavor.
 A few people noted they thought that there was something really special in this coffee that could be coaxed out with an even lighter roast.
 Maybe Thanksgiving would offer this coffee in more than one roast in the future!
 Anyway, a new round of tastings boosted the rating to 2.75 motmots.

 ABC also contacted me and once again emphasized that their Colombian bird conservation counterparts, ProAves, is inspecting the Antioquia farms where the coffee is currently sourced to insure the coffee is grown under shade.
 And, they are working hard to transfer the sourcing of the Cerulean Warbler coffee to the newly-purchased shade coffee farm adjacent to the Cerulean Warbler reserve in Santander.
-This information has now been posted on their web site.

 I encourage you to support the Cerulean Warbler campaign by donating directly to the American Bird Conservancy.